 If you suddenly start getting pop-ups and have recently installed an app, the app you just installed is the likely culprit.
 You should waste no time in uninstalling it (and giving it a bad review in the Play Store while you’re at it).

-That failing, you might just need to go through a process of elimination where you install potential apps one by one and check at which point the pop-ups stop appearing.
+That failing, you might just need to go through a process of elimination where you uninstall potential apps one by one and check at which point the pop-ups stop appearing.

 This article was first published in August 2015 and was updated in April 2018.